Childbirth and Adoption Accommodation Policy

 - Students who anticipate requesting the accommodation should first meet with their advisor and director of graduate studies as soon as possible to plan for their time off.

-- A student requesting the 12-week accommodation must submit a written request to the Graduate School no less than three months before the expected due date or placement date (for adoption).
+- A student requesting the 12-week accommodation must submit the Request for Suspension for Childbirth or Adoption form to the Graduate School no less than three months before the expected due date or placement date (for adoption).
 Note that exceptions to the three-month rule may be arranged only in cases of adoption with prior approval by the Graduate School.

 - A student returning from the 12-week accommodation after giving birth must provide written intent to the Graduate School to resume full-time studies and provide written certification from the attending physician that she is physically able to resume full-time studies.